GarrisonJ/sorted_containers/README.md

 Every test was run 5 times and the average was taken.

-You can see that SortedContainers has compariable performance for add and delete, and much better performance for iteration, initialization, and include.
+You can see that SortedContainers has comparable performance for add and delete, and much better performance for iteration, initialization, and include.

 - MacBook Pro (16-inch, 2019)
 - 2.6 GHz 6-Core Intel Core i7, 16 GB 2667 MHz DDR4